paulnasca/paulstretch_cpp/readme.txt

           - Shorten algorithm improvements
           - Added an option to preserve the tonal part or noise part
-	  - Ignored the commandline parameters starting with "-" (usefull for macosx)
+	  - Ignored the commandline parameters starting with "-" (usefull for macosx) 20110303(2.2-0)
+          - gzip bugfix which prevents loading of the .psx files on Windows

 Enjoy! :)
 Paul